jorgengz/timer/README.md

-ASCII timer in the terminal, because I wanted to.
+ASCII timer in the terminal, because I got bored in a lecture.

 usage: